rossrochford/gcp-hashi-cluster/docs/docs/index.rst

 License
 -------

-The project is licensed under the MIT license.
+The project is licensed under the 3-clause BSD license.